neerajk555/SQL-Training-exercise/module-15-best-practices-for-sql/01-Quick-Warm-Ups.md

-# Quick Warm-Ups — Professional Practices
+# Quick Warm-Ups — Best Practices for SQL

 ## 📋 Before You Start